missoum1307/wetext/README.md

 # wetext

-A app to combine all messaging platforms in single one. (unfinished)
+An app to combine all messaging platforms in single one. (unfinished)